AmigaMaster/Simple-Game-Solutions/README.md

 1. **Do not** use unicode characters
    This may sound strange but the best option is to *not* use unicode characters.
 Use ANSI letters and numbers only, this is the safest way the document stays readable in plain text view.
-   > **Note:** Even modern OS do not support all current unicode characters and you usually end up with a grey rectangle instead.
+   > **Note:** Even modern operating systems do not support all current unicode characters and you usually end up with a grey rectangle instead.

 2. Use sparingly
    Unicode requires the file to be in UTF-8 format.
-There are editors which does not support UTF and display ANSI instead.
+There are editors which do not support UTF and display ANSI instead.
 They will display some rubbish characters instead of your icon.
 For example the unicode red circle becomes "`ðŸ”´`"

 3. Always use additional highlighting elements
    Some text viewers and editors do not support colors, so your shiny unicode icon will appear as a grey or even black and white icon.
-So use markdown native elements like quotes, *cursive* or **bold**.
+So use markdown native elements like `embedded code`, *cursive* or **bold**.
+   >You can also use quotes but they require a new line and cannot be displayed inline.

 Short table of usable unicode characters